-*Our programs for students in middle school are drop-off programs.
+*Our afternoon programs, for older students, are drop-off programs.
 A Medical Release form will be emailed after registration for each participant.

 Programs for elementary students require a parent to stay with the child(ren).
 Younger siblings are welcome and are considered particpants in the program.
 Infant siblings are free.

 Our grade designations are guidelines, not rules.